82 / 100

 Sampson County, NC

-Sampson County's housing market is projected to grow +0.0% over the next year, below the national average.
+Our model projects Sampson County's housing market to grow +1.0% over the next year, significantly outpacing the national average.

 [01] Why Sampson County?